U.S. Supreme Court to hear Maine dispute over religious schools

-The justices agreed to hear an appeal by the families of a lower court ruling in favor of the state that concluded that Maine's program did not violate the U.S. Constitution's First Amendment right to the free exercise of religion.
+The court, which has a 6-3 conservative majority, agreed to hear an appeal by the families of a lower court ruling in favor of the state that concluded that Maine’s program did not violate the U.S. Constitution’s First Amendment right to the free exercise of religion.
+The eventual ruling could build on other decisions by the court in recent years allowing public funds to go to religious institutions.

+It was one of 10 new cases the justices added to their list of ones they will hear during the court’s next term, which starts in October.
+Friday’s announcement on cases was the final action in the court’s current term, which culminated in a major 6-3 ruling on ideological lines on Thursday that could make it easier for states to enact voting restrictions.

+In addition to adding new cases, the court on Friday also rejected several appeals including one brought by a florist fined by Washington state for refusing to make a flower arrangement for a same-sex wedding due to her Christian beliefs.

-The case is the latest one for the court that pits the free exercise of religion against another element of the First Amendment: the separation of church and state that prohibits government establishment of an official religion or favoring one religion over another.
+The Maine case is the latest one for the court that pits the free exercise of religion against another element of the First Amendment: the separation of church and state that prohibits government establishment of an official religion or favoring one religion over another.
+The court’s conservative justices often have taken an expansive view of religious rights.

-Some sparsely populated areas of Maine lack public secondary schools, so state law allows public funds to be used to pay for tuition at certain private schools of a parent's choice as long as they are "nonsectarian."
+Some sparsely populated areas of Maine lack public secondary schools, so state law lets public funds be used to pay for tuition at certain private “nonsectarian” schools of a family’s choice.

-The case involves two sets of parents - David and Amy Carson, and Troy and Angela Nelson - who sued the state in 2018 in federal court, arguing that by the tuition assistance program's exclusion of religious schools discriminates against them based on religion.
+The case involves two sets of parents - David and Amy Carson, and Troy and Angela Nelson - who sued Maine in 2018 in federal court, arguing that the tuition assistance program’s exclusion of religious schools discriminates against them based on religion.

-The Carsons pay out of pocket to send their daughter to Bangor Christian Schools in Maine's third-largest city.
-The Nelsons would like to send both of their children to a Christian school called Temple Academy in Waterville, Maine, but can afford the tuition for only one, so their son attends Temple Academy while their daughter does not.
+The Carsons pay to send their daughter to Bangor Christian Schools in Maine’s third-largest city.
+The Nelsons would like to send both their children to a Christian school called Temple Academy in Waterville, but can afford tuition for only one.
+Their son attends Temple Academy while their daughter does not.

 The Boston-based 1st U.S. Circuit Court of Appeals ruled against the families last year, deciding that Supreme Court precedents did not forbid states from barring public funds from religious entities based on how those dollars would be used.